(Full time) 2023 start

 Benefits of a work placement year:

-100+ organisations to choose from, both in the UK and overseas
+- 100+ organisations to choose from, both in the UK and overseas

-Build industry contacts within your chosen field
+- Build industry contacts within your chosen field

-Our strong connections with industry mean you’ll be in direct contact with potential employers
+- Our strong connections with industry mean you’ll be in direct contact with potential employers

-Advance your experience and skills by putting the course teachings into practice
+- Advance your experience and skills by putting the course teachings into practice

-Gain invaluable insight into working as a professional in a particular company or sector
+- Gain invaluable insight into working as a professional in a particular company or sector

-Improve your employability
+- Improve your employability

-If you decide to undertake a placement year, this will extend your period of study by 12 months and, on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.
+If you decide to undertake a placement year, this will extend your period of study by 12 months and, on successful completion, you'll be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.

 Here are some examples of placements our students have recently completed:

-Atkins, Water & Environment Placement
+- Water & Environment Placement, Atkins

-Starbucks, Energy & Sustainability Intern
+- Energy & Sustainability Intern, Starbucks

-During your industrial placement, you will have an industrial supervisor from within the company, plus an academic supervisor who will keep in touch throughout your placement.
+During your industrial placement, you'll have an industrial supervisor from within the company, plus an academic supervisor who will keep in touch throughout your placement.

-Find out more about work experience on the Careers website.
+Find out more about Industrial placements.